Government House: Hong Kong

 Government House, Hong Kong is located on Government Hill in the Central, Hong Kong of Hong Kong Island and the official residence of the Chief executive of Hong Kong.

 India

 Rashtrapati Bhavan was originally Government House, New Delhi.
 It was built as a residence for the Viceroy of India.
 From 1947 until 1950, it was the residence of the Governor-General of India.
 Since 1950, the President of India has lived in this building.

 Raj Bhavan, Kolkata was the Viceroy's residence until capital of India shifted from Calcutta to New Delhi in 1911, when the Governor of Bengal moved in.

 The Isle of Man

-Government House, Governor's Road, Onchan is the official residence of the Lieutenant Governor Vice Admiral Sir Paul Haddacks, Her Majesty's representative on the Island.
+Government House, Governor's Road, Onchan is the official residence of the Lieutenant Governor Lieutenant General Sir John Lorimer, His Majesty's representative on the Island.

 Jamaica

 King's House, Jamaica, is also known as Government House.